wwang93/WeiWang-Vino-.github.io/_pages/about.md

   - /about.html
 ---

-I am a secnod year PhD student of University of Tennessee.
+👨🏻‍💻 I'm a second year PhD student at the UT Knoxville.

+🔬 My research interests are in GenAI in Education and Self-Supervised Learning!

+📚 I'm currently working towards my PISA paper in the field of ICI use in Education.

+📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.

 A data-driven personal website
 ======